ankaAR/bestiario5e/_creatures/giant-subterranean-lizard.md

 ***Multiataque.*** The lizard makes two attacks: one with its bite and one with its tail.
 One attack can be replaced by Swallow.

-***Mordisco.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies, un objetivo.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 16 (2d10 + 5) puntos de daño perforante, and the target is grappled (escape DC 15).
 Until this grapple ends, the target is restrained, and the lizard can't bite another target.

 ***Cola.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 10 ft., one target not grappled by the lizard.
 Hit: 12 (2d6 + 5) puntos de daño contundente.
 If the target is a creature, it must succeed on a DC 15 Strength saving throw or be knocked prone.